Uday-garg/CppAssignment-1/A1/bug-report.md

 6. **What is the take-away message from this bug?**

- The take away is that I always have to remember to put closing brckets.
+ The take away is that I always have to remember to put closing brackets.